-Also known as: Right-sided heart failure
+Also known as: Right-sided heart failure and Pulmonary heart disease

 - Chest discomfort, usually in the front of the chest

 - Symptoms of lung disorders, such as wheezing or coughing

 - Bluish lips and fingers (cyanosis)

 - Abnormal heart sounds

 - Liver swelling